tillitis/tillitis-key1/hw/application_fpga/core/timer/README.md

 # timer
-A simple timer with prescaler written in Verilog.
+A simple timer with prescaler.

 ## Introduction
 This core implements a simple timer with a prescaler.
-The purpose of the prescaler is to more easily time durations rather than cycles.
-If for example setting the timer to the clock frequency, the timer can cound seconds.
+The prescaler allows measurement of time durations rather than cycles.
+If for example setting the prescaler to the clock frequency in Hertz, the timer will count seconds.

+## Details
+The timer counter and the prescaler counter are both 32 bits.
+When enabled the counter counts down one integer value per cycle.